Describe organizational drivers to understand, communicate and remember them.

 - the impact of attending to that need

-The driver statement contains just enough information to communicate the need for an action or a decision.
-Typically a driver statement can be summed up in one or two sentences.
+Create a brief but comprehensive summary containing just enough information to clearly communicate the need for an action or a decision.

 “The kitchen is a mess: there are no clean cups, the sink is full of dishes and it’s not possible to quickly grab a coffee and get right back to work.
 We need the kitchen in a usable state so we can stay focused on our work.”

 1. Current Situation